Marston Holdings

 For council tax and similar debts:

-• 7 days’ written notice required before first visit
+• Usually at least 14 days’ notice is required before the first visit

 • Clear breakdown of the debt and fees